matthieuraymond/logicgame/README.md

 # Updates of the game

 - **The beta 0.1 is available.** The game is fully playable.
 4 levels are available for the moment!
 Enjoy.

+# Cool, how do I try it?

+For the moment you can import the project using gradle.
+The only things to do is to make the resource folder the working directory.

+ An executable version will soon be available